 3. The import regulations and the amount of free allowances (FOB) vary from country to country, please inform yourself about the regulations and provisions in your country.
 These free limits might well be exceeded, so be aware that import taxes might occur.

-Some countries prohibit the import of certain products by post,
+Some countries (especially Germany!) prohibit the import of certain products by post,

-particularly medical products as well as health and food supplements, but even for cremes and lotions that might be possible.
+particularly medical products as well as health and food supplements, in some cases even for cremes and lotions…